- Parc de Bagatelle

 Bois de Boulogne/Le Chalet des Iles

 There are stunning botanical gardens to visit in the 19th century Auteuil Greenhouses at the southern end of the park.
 Visitors must pay an entrance fee to discover the remarkable rose gardens that feature temporary displays around the neo-classical Château de Bagatelle.

-In addition to the regularly scheduled, annual sporting events and a few 5-10k races, there are a number of popular concerts and music festivals at the Bois.
-Solidays, held on the Longchamp track, is dedicated to fighting AIDS and draws all types (including Bill Gates), while We Love Green, in the Bagatelle gardens, focuses on the environment with performances by various DJs and international stars, like Lorde.
+In addition to the regularly scheduled, annual sporting events and a few 5-10k races, there are a number of concerts and music festivals at the Bois.
+Solidays, held on the Longchamp track, is an annual music festival taking place in June.
+We Love Green, in the Bagatelle gardens and also in June, focuses on the environment with performances by various DJs and international stars.

 A note on safety: in the evenings, the Bois attracts prostitutes.
 Visitors are most comfortable if they leave the grounds before nightfall, taking a taxi home from restaurants.
 Children should avoid playing in the bushes.

 - Le Chalet des Iles – lac inférieur du Bois de Boulogne, Porte de la Muette, 75016 Paris.
 Tel: +33 (0)1 42 88 04 69

 - La Grande Cascade – Bois de Boulogne, Allée de Longchamp, 75016 Paris.
 Tel: +33 (0)1 45 27 33 51